 A total of 120 credits is required for graduation.

 Accelerated Bachelor’s-Master’s Degree Program in Speech-Language Pathology.
-URI sixth-semester students pursuing a B.S. degree in communicative disorders with 25 credits of electives remaining may apply for acceptance into an accelerated master’s degree program in speech-language pathology.
+URI sixth-semester students pursuing a B.S. degree in communicative disorders with 24 credits of electives remaining may apply for acceptance into an accelerated master’s degree program in speech-language pathology.
 This accelerated program is not available to non-URI undergraduates or part-time graduate students.
 Students accepted to these programs follow a specified sequence of graduate-level course work and clinical practicum during their senior year, and complete the master’s degree with an additional one year and one summer of full-time study in speech-language pathology.
 A cumulative grade point average of 3.00 overall and 3.20 in the major is required, with satisfactory MAT or GRE scores.
-Three letters of recommendation (two from URI communicative disorders faculty) are also needed.
+Two letters of recommendation from URI communicative disorders faculty are also needed.
 Students should indicate their intent to apply to the accelerated program in the graduate application materials.

 Students in the speech-language pathology program are required to take a minimum of 24 credits in specified course work and practicum at the 400-500 level in the fifth year.
 Requirements for the M.S. in speech-language pathology are outlined in the Graduate Programs section of this catalog.